phunanon/Chika/README.md

 #### Chika VM target: Arduino

 Open `Chika_Arduino.ino` in Arduino IDE, upload to your Arduino.
 Ensure there is an SD card inserted with the file `init.kua`.
+Further programs should be loaded within the `init.kua` file with the `load` operation.

 Suitable devices:
 - ATSAMD21
   - Arduino MKRZero